AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-best-practices.md

 ---
-title: Best practices for using [!DNL Google Ads] recommendations with portfolios
+title: Best practices for using publisher recommendations and insights with portfolios
 description: Learn the best practices for using [!DNL Google Ads] recommendations with your Search, Social, & Commerce portfolios.
 ---
-# Best practices for using [!DNL Google Ads] recommendations with Search, Social, & Commerce portfolios
+# Best practices for using publisher recommendations and insights with portfolios

+# [!DNL Google Ads] recommendations

 | Recommendation Type | Description | Auto-Apply Recommendations with Search, Social, & Commerce Portfolios? | Comments |
 |--- |--- |--- |--- |